borntofrappe/game-development/Games/Asteroids/README.md

 ## Roadmap

-- feature: detect collision with asteroid; consider a size attribute (3, 2, 1) populating the game with smaller and smaller asteroids

 - feature: add level based on difficulty; 1, 2, 3, starting with 2, 4, 6 asteroids respectively

 - feature: add lives with a mishapen triangle